 Automated Investments is a robo-advisor, which means that technology guides the investment process.
 Financial experts’ knowledge backs the robo-advisor algorithms.

 Clients set a goal for their account, but if they desire more than one goal, they’ll need a separate account for each goal.
 We find this feature cumbersome.
-Most competitors offer multiple goals within the same account.
+A few other competitors offer multiple goals within the same account.

 The investment philosophy behind U.S. Bank Automated Investments is based on five key factors: